Best golf courses in California

 The Golden State has a great selection of golf courses to choose from.
 Read on and see which ones we have chosen as our favourites.

-Whether you are playing in the Monterey Peninsula, San Diego or Palm Springs, there is much to enjoy about California golf courses.
-The Golden State ranges from the Pacific Ocean to the Sierra Nevada Mountains, and thanks to its beautiful, dry climate we are often asked by golfers, “what are the best golf courses in California?”
-Take a look at nine of our recommendations, which feature some of the best golf courses in California that you can enjoy with Golfbreaks.com.
+The Golden State ranges from the Pacific Ocean to the Sierra Nevada Mountains, and thanks to its beautiful, dry climate we are often asked what the best courses are in the area.
+Take a look at nine of our recommendations, which feature some of the best golf courses in California that you can enjoy with Golfbreaks.

 On top of towering cliffs above the Pacific Ocean, you will find Torrey Pines, one of the most famous golf courses in America.
-Here you can marvel at the views of the coastline, deep ravines, and world-famous, championship golf holes.
-The course is the host venue for the Farmers Insurance Open and was the scene for one of the most memorable U.S. Opens of recent years in 2008, as Tiger Woods defeated Rocco Mediate on the first sudden-death hole following an 18-hole play-off.
+Here you can marvel at the views of the coastline, deep ravines and world-famous championship golf holes on its two courses, the North and South.
+The South course is the host venue for the Farmers Insurance Open and was the scene for one of the most memorable U.S. Opens as Tiger Woods defeated Rocco Mediate on the first sudden-death hole following an 18-hole play-off in 2008.

 Pebble Beach Resort is arguably the most well-known golf resort in the entire world, never mind America.
-There are five spectacular courses to choose from here in the Pebble Beach Golf Links, Spyglass Hill, The Links at Spanish Bay, Del Monte and the nine-hole Peter Hay par-3 course.
-The courses canvas the stunning coastline that wraps around the Monterey Peninsula, offering golfers a truly unforgettable experience.
-This resort is definitely one that is on every single golfer’s bucket list.
+There are five spectacular courses to choose from here, as well as the nine-hole Peter Hay par-3 course.
+This Monterey resort is definitely one that is on every single golfer’s bucket list, with the century-old Pebble Beach Golf Links taking centre stage.
+The host of the AT&T Pebble Beach National Pro-Am for 76 years and the US Open 5 times, offering golfers a truly unforgettable experience.

 The Singing Hills Golf Resort at Sycuan, San Diego, offers fantastic value for money with 3 golf courses onsite and a casino nearby.
 The challenging Willow Glen Course features narrow fairways, strategically placed bunkers and even the Sweetwater River on some holes.
 It is the rolling greens on the Oak Glen Course that will catch out golfers.
 A good day with the short stick will see you score well here.
 Finally, the Pine Glen Course is an 18-hole par-3 course that will help you fine-tune your game.
 It is also known as southern California’s most challenging par-3 golf course.